 Implementation Initiatives: work tasks that are reviewed annually and implement the Plan strategies.

-Charleston County adopted its first Comprehensive Plan on April 20, 1999.
+Charleston County adopted its first Comprehensive Plan in April 1999.
 Title 6, Chapter 29 of the South Carolina Code of Laws requires that the Comprehensive Plan be reviewed at least once every five years and updated at least once every ten years.
-Thus, the first five-year review was adopted on November 18, 2003; the first ten-year update was adopted in November 2008, and the second five-year review was adopted in October 2013 and implemented by January 2015.
+Thus, the first five-year review was adopted in November 2003; the first ten-year update was adopted in November 2008, and the second five-year review was adopted in October 2013 and implemented by January 2015.
 The Charleston County Planning Commission has begun working on the second ten-year update, which was adopted on October 9, 2018 (to be in compliance with State Law this update was due by November 2018.
 Because the 2013-2014 review of the Plan was so comprehensive, the 2017-2018 ten-year update will focus on the following objectives: